The Best Kodaikanal Itinerary for 3 Days in 2024

 Here is an alternative itinerary if you are driving and reach Kodaikanal in the afternoon.
 You must be tired so visit the Silver cascade falls, Sacred heart church, the parks and Coaker's walk on day 1.
 Next morning head to Berijam lake and follow our original day 1 itinerary.

-If you are breakfast lovers like us you must have booked a breakfast buffet in your hotel already.
-If don’t worry.
-There are plenty of shops near Kodaikanal lake which open in the morning to serve breakfast.
 Get up and enjoy a sumptuous breakfast before heading out, as today you will drive less and trek more.
 Don’t forget to wear your running or trekking shoes today.
 Read how to choose the best travel shoes in India.
 Carry a backpack with at least a 1-ltr water bottle.

 Trek to Dolphin’s nose

 This is a 2 km long trek mostly downhill and slightly uphill towards the end.
 It is kind of a moderate level trek for newbies and an easy trek for the pros.
 You will see roots protruding out of the rocks as you hike downwards.
 There are many shops which sell water bottles and snacks here on the way.
-No entry tickets, no security and not enough dustbins mean that there is no restriction on littering.
-As you start the upward climb you will see the beautiful pine forests and uncountable plastic bottles scattered inside.
-If that was not enough someone inscribed on the rocks at a viewpoint – “I love plastics”!
-What a moron I wondered, and then I thought maybe it’s just sarcasm.

 Anyway, since the number of tourists is less, you will enjoy the serenity.
 The pleasant sound of birds, cricket and leaves ruffling in the wind will keep you motivated to complete the trek.
 There are three major viewpoints on your trek and the Dolphin’s nose comes in between the other two.
-Its a giant precarious rock protruding out into the vastness of the jungles below.
-The view is worth the effort.
-Standing at the dolphin’s nose gives you the impression of standing at the edge of the world.
-Be careful though as one slip can prove to be fatal here.

 Upper lake view-point

 The tough thing about dolphin’s nose trek is that the return is uphill.
 So after returning take some rest before you start driving again.
 The roads of Kodaikanal are narrow and steep, the steepest among all other popular hill stations in South India.
-So don’t stress yourself too much after this trek.
-Have lunch and drive towards the Kodaikanal lake.
-On your way, you will come across several beautiful viewpoints.
-One of them is the upper-lake viewpoint from where you can see the star-shaped Kodaikanal lake.
-Well, my observation was mostly amoeba-shaped lake, but that doesn’t look great on a travel brochure right?

-Coaker’s walk
+Coaker’s Walk

-Next, you stop at the Coaker’s walk and well, walk.
+Next, you stop at the Coaker’s walk.
 It is a beautiful man-made 1-km long pavement built along the edge of the mountains lined with colorful blossoms all year round.
 It is also famous for the Neelakurinji flowers, a rare species of flowers that cover the Nilgiris once every 12 years.
-Besides Kodaikanal, the flowers bloom in the valleys of Kolukkumalai in Tamil Nadu, Annamalai range of Munnar in Kerala and in Bababudangiri hills of Chikmagalur in Karnataka.

-The flowers were last seen between August to October in 2018 and will return to the face of the earth in 2030.
-However, the floral diversity of Coaker’s walk will delight you anyway.
-On a clear day, you can see click amazing pictures of the valley.
 But Kodaikanal is usually cloudy and misty.
 That’s also the reason why the temperature is in the sweet 20’s even when the whole country is burning hot.
 So likely that most of the days you will not get a clear view of the valley.
 I loved the views as it is, even with the fog and the mist.

 Apart from the various viewpoints at Coaker’s walk, you will find lots of hawkers selling beautiful handicrafts.
 Wooden artifacts, artificial flowers, jute bags, and many such attractive items adorn the other side of Coaker’s walk.
-What I liked most was a large number of dustbins throughout the walk.
-While that does make the photograph look a bit ugly, at least people do not have the excuse for littering here.

 Bryant Park

 Right opposite to the Coaker’s walk is a beautiful garden-cum-park with amazing floral exhibition all year round.
 You will see nurseries of a variety of flowers with labels attached to them.
-This makes it a great excursion spot for schools, as children can not only enjoy the gardens and play in the park but also learn about the different species of flowers.
-Personally, I thought that too many labels marred the view though.
-It is a huge park where families can spend quality time playing with the kids, and enjoying nature’s feast.

 Chettiar Park